-- Review F-Lab and F-Tester platforms Description of F-Lab, F-Tester and main technologies that are used in F-Tester is presented in section 2.2 - Analyse way of development and integration of custom modules for F-Tester
+■ Review F-Lab and F-Tester platforms

+Description of F-Lab, F-Tester and main technologies that are used in F-Tester is presented in section 2.2

+• Analyse way of development and integration of custom modules for F-Tester

 There is an officially supported and well-documented way of extending default LuCI's functionality described in section 2.3.
-Also, section 4.5 contains information about communication between different applications and processes via the default system broker. - Define requirements for Test Planner
+Also, section 4.5 contains information about communication between different applications and processes via the default system broker.

+Define requirements for Test Planner

-Functional and non-functional requirements, defined basing on expected functionality of Test Planner, as well as use-case diagram, are mentioned in section 3.5. - Choose suitable technologies and implement Test Planner module Chapter 4 is dedicated to the implementation part of this thesis - planning architecture, selecting technologies and programming. - Test the module on specified use cases
+Functional and non-functional requirements, defined basing on expected functionality of Test Planner, as well as use-case diagram, are mentioned in section 3.2.

+Choose suitable technologies and implement Test Planner module

+Chapter 4 is dedicated to the implementation part of this thesis - planning architecture, selecting technologies and programming.

+• Test the module on specified use cases and usability testing

 The process of testing Test Planner on test data and production data ended with success.
-The process and its results described in chapter 5
+The process and its results described in chapter 5.
+Another part of testing - Usability testing - is described in detail in section 5.3.